xeltica-studio/DotFeather/README.md

 [pulls]: //github.com/xeltica/dotfeather/pulls
 [releases]: //github.com/xeltica/dotfeather/releases

-DotFeather is a lightweight generic 2D gameengine for C#/.NET Standard 2.0.
+DotFeather is a lightweight cross-platform generic 2D game engine for C#/.NET Standard 2.0.

 [日本語](README-ja.md) ・ English

+## Supported Platform

+- Windows
+- macOS
+- Linux

+## Supported Graphics Driver

+- OpenGL 1.0 (Using OpenTK)

+### In Planning

+- OpenGL ES 2.0 (Using OpenTK)
+- DirectX 9.0 (Using DXLib)
+  - It'll only works on Windows
+- Metal2 (Using Xamarin.iOS and Xamarin.Mac)
+  - It'll only works on iOS & macOS

 ## To Build